End-essential spanning surfaces for links in thickened surfaces: Abstract

 \section{Abstract}

-Let $D$ be an alternating link diagram on a surface $\Sigma$, such that $D$ cuts $\Sigma$ into disks and any disk $X\subset\Sigma$ intersecting $D$ generically in two points contains no crossings.
-We prove that each checkerboard surface from $D$ is incompressible and $\partial$-incompressible and contains no essential closed curve that is $\partial$-parallel in $\Sigma\times I$.
-Our chief motivation comes from technical aspects of a companion paper \cite{virtual}, where we prove that Tait's flyping conjecture holds for alternating virtual links.
-We also give an application to Turaev surfaces.
+Let $D$ be a cellular alternating link diagram on a closed orientable surface $\Sigma$.
+We prove that if $D$ has no removable nugatory crossings then each checkerboard surface from $D$ is $\pi_1$-essential and contains no essential closed curve that is $\partial$-parallel in $\Sigma\times I$.
+Our chief motivation comes from technical aspects of a companion paper, where we prove that Tait's flyping conjecture holds for alternating virtual links.
+We also describe possible applications via Turaev surfaces.